cylmat/cheats/vim.md

 and the others will have last 9 deleted text, being "1 the newest, and "9 the oldes
 ```

+### REPEAT

+& Repeat last substitution on current line
+g& Repeat last substitution on all lines

 ### SPLIT SCREEN

 :help split